Yair Golan

 Yair Golan (יָאִיר גּוֹלָן /he/; born 14 May 1962) is an Israeli politician, the leader of the Democrats party, and reserve major general in the Israel Defense Forces.

-He served as the Deputy Minister of Economy in the thirty-sixth Israeli government, and served as a Member of the Knesset representing Meretz from 2019–2022.
+He served as the Deputy Minister of Economy in the thirty-sixth Israeli government, and served as a Member of the Knesset representing Meretz from 2019 to 2022.
 He is a reserve major general (Aluf) in the Israel Defense Forces.
 During his military service he served, among other roles, as the IDF Deputy Chief of Staff, Commander of the Home Front Command and Commander of the Northern Command.

 In May 2024, Golan was elected leader of the Israeli Labor Party on a platform of merging the party with the rival left-wing party, Meretz.
 On 30 June 2024, the two parties announced an agreement to form a new party, The Democrats.
 The agreement, which designates Golan leader of the new party, was approved by both parties' congresses on 12 July 2024.

-Biography

-Early life
+Personal life and education

 Golan was born and raised in Rishon LeZion.
 His father, Gershon Goldner, fled with his parents from Nazi Germany to Mandatory Palestine in 1935.
 His father served in the IDF and his last role was a senior technical assistant to the chief communications and electronics officer at the rank of lieutenant colonel (Sgan Aluf).
 His mother, Rachel, was born in Tel Aviv to Aryeh Rapoport, who immigrated from Ukraine in 1921, and Hana, born in moshav Nachalat Yehuda, now a part of Rishon LeZion.
 His elder brother is a Geography and History professor in the University of Haifa and his younger sister is a special-education teacher in the Shamir Medical Center.

 Golan studied at Haviv Elementary School and "Yadlin" School in Rishon LeZion and Ort Singalovsky School in Tel Aviv.
 Golan was the head of the "nest council" (one rank above instructors) of Rishon LeZion in the leftist Labour Zionist youth movement HaNoar HaOved.

+Golan holds a bachelor's degree in political science from Tel Aviv University, and a master's degree in public administration policy from Harvard University in the United States (joint program of the Wexner Foundation and the Kennedy School of Government).

+Golan is married to Ruthie. he is a father to five children and resides in Rosh HaAyin.